 Keep a document mapping database names to their IDs: 'Clients DB: abc123...', 'Deals DB: def456...'.
 Saves time when building workflows.

 Include template buttons in your templates.
-Example: a 'New Listing' page has a button to create linked showing schedule entries with one click.
+Example: a 'New Deal' page has a button to create linked diligence schedule entries with one click.

 Start simple.
 Get data flowing from CRM to Notion before adding complex logic like AI personalization or multi-step branching.

 In Notion, set page/database permissions so team members see relevant content.
-Use 'Share' settings to give agents access to their own client pages and listings, but restrict access to management dashboards.
+Use 'Share' settings to give analysts access to their own deal pages and assets, but restrict access to management dashboards.
 Set up 'Can View' vs 'Can Edit' permissions appropriately.

 Create a 'Team Wiki' page as the landing page.
 Pin it to sidebar.
-Link to key databases and documentation so new agents know where to start.
+Link to key databases and documentation so new analysts know where to start.

 Common questions about Notion integration